 People crave interaction and acceptance.
 During a time where things aren’t normal, maintain some type of normalcy and positivity for your customers and fans.

-To understand how they are handling and processing the situation, you can ask them how are they doing and adapting to the situation.
 You can also ask, “What is the most important thing you need right now?”
 Their responses will give you a good idea of the type of resources and content that will benefit them the most.

-Strengthening and building your community is a great way to show your support.
 If you don’t have a Facebook group or some kind of private group or Slack channel, create one if this is a widespread crisis that will last several weeks to months.
 In the group, you can share resources and start conversations where members can collaborate to help each other and show support.

 Groups are a smart way to show extra support and to prevent potentially “spamming” other people that follow your content on your main social channels that aren’t impacted.